-Conducting market research on your competitors will help you create a better quality value prop, as it will identify current gaps in the market you can leverage.
+Conducting market research on your competitors will help you create a compelling value proposition, as it will identify current gaps in the market you can leverage.

-To carry out market research on your competitors, identify two to five of your closest competitors and conduct an analysis on their value proposition marketing using the SWOT analysis technique.
+To carry out market research on your competitors, identify two to five of your closest competitors and conduct an analysis on their value proposition and marketing strategy using the SWOT analysis technique.

 The SWOT analysis assesses your competitors in four categories:

-Once you’ve conducted your SWOT analysis, use it to identify factors you could leverage in your value proposition marketing and then integrate these into your value prop to make it more competitive.
+Once you’ve conducted your SWOT analysis, use it to identify factors you could leverage in your value proposition marketing.
+After that, integrate these into your company’s value proposition to make it more competitive.

 A/B testing is a form of research that allows you to compare the performance of a new value proposition statement to your current statement.
 Conducting A/B testing will help you strengthen your statement, as you can see if it will be effective before fully integrating it into your website, social media and branding.

-Next, compare your customer's reactions to each by identifying which statement yielded a higher click-through rate, a higher sales conversions rate and more positive feedback.
+Next, you’ll compare your customers’ reactions to each by identifying which statement yielded a higher click-through rate, a higher webinar conversion rate and more positive feedback.

 If you offer a diverse range of products and services, consider using a handful of different value statements.
 After all, you could apply the statement “cheapest tools” to a range of drills, but not a line of work boots.

-So how do you create multiple value props?
+How do you create multiple strong value propositions?

-To create consistent but different value statements, identify common elements each statement should emphasize (like “affordability”).
+To create consistent but different value statements, identify common elements each statement should emphasize (like “high quality”).

 Then, create a list of the key individual factors for each statement, draft sample statements and compare them.